 - A list of objections to the calling of witnesses or the use of exhibits at trial;

 - A statement as to whether all discovery and disclosure has occurred;

 - A statement from the parties indicating whether they will complete the trial in the time scheduled for the trial;

 Divorce Trial in Arizona

-Lastly in the Arizona divorce process, if the parties cannot agree on all of the issues the case proceeds to a divorce trial.
-When the trial is completed the judge has up to sixty days to issue a decision and the case is over.
-Well, the case is almost over.
+Lastly, in the Arizona divorce process, if the parties cannot agree on all of the issues, the case proceeds to a divorce trial. .The judge has up to sixty days to issue a decision after the hearing.
+The divorce case is then over.
+Well, the situation is almost over.
 Let’s talk about what can happen after the trial in an Arizona divorce.

 Post-Trial Motions and Appeals

 After a ruling is issued, either party can file a Motion for Reconsideration, a Motion for a New Trial, or an Appeal in objection to the court’s decision.

 A Motion for Reconsideration is a request for the judge to change his or her rulings.